-Relational Model was proposed by E.F.
+The relational Model was proposed by E.F.
 Codd to model data in the form of relations or tables.
-After designing the conceptual model of Database using ER diagram, we need to convert the conceptual model in the relational model which can be implemented using any RDBMS languages like Oracle SQL, MySQL etc. So we will see what Relational Model is.
+After designing the conceptual model of the Database using ER diagram, we need to convert the conceptual model into a relational model which can be implemented using any RDBMS language like Oracle SQL, MySQL, etc. So we will see what the Relational Model is.

-What is Relational Model?
+What is the Relational Model?

-Relational Model represents how data is stored in Relational Databases.
-A relational database stores data in the form of relations (tables).
-Consider a relation STUDENT with attributes ROLL_NO, NAME, ADDRESS, PHONE and AGE shown in Table 1.
+The relational model represents how data is stored in Relational Databases.
+A relational database consists of a collection of tables, each of which is assigned a unique name.
+Consider a relation STUDENT with attributes ROLL_NO, NAME, ADDRESS, PHONE, and AGE shown in Table 1.

-- Tuple: Each row in the relation is known as tuple.
+- Tuple: Each row in the relation is known as a tuple.
 The above relation contains 4 tuples, one of which is shown as:

-- Degree: The number of attributes in the relation is known as degree of the relation.
+- Degree: The number of attributes in the relation is known as the degree of the relation.
 The STUDENT relation defined above has degree 5.

 - Cardinality: The number of tuples in a relation is known as cardinality.
 The STUDENT relation defined above has cardinality 4.

-- NULL Values: The value which is not known or unavailable is called NULL value.
+- NULL Values: The value which is not known or unavailable is called a NULL value.
 It is represented by blank space. e.g.; PHONE of STUDENT having ROLL_NO 4 is NULL.

 Constraints in Relational Model